nmanske/optic/README.rst

 Example
 #######

-View the descriptions of -xcf and --format in the given order:
+View the descriptions of -xcf and --update in the given order:
 ::

     optic tar xcf update